Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Conclusion

 \section{Conclusion}

-We present a new approach for Bayesian analysis of Bayesian Nonparametric (BNP) mixture models, focusing on summarizing the posterior distribution on the mixing measures.
-Our method minimizes the posterior expected loss using a discrepancy between measures as the loss function, utilizing the computationally scalable sliced Wasserstein distance.
+We present a new approach for {summarizing posterior inference} under Bayesian Nonparametric (BNP) mixture models. {The main difference to commonly used methods is that we start with a summary of} the mixing measures.
+Our method minimizes the posterior expected loss using a discrepancy between measures, utilizing the computationally scalable SW distance.
 For Gaussian mixture models, we introduce two variants: mixed sliced Wasserstein (Mix-SW) and sliced mixture Wasserstein (SMix-W).
-Mix-SW uses generalized geodesic projection on the product of the Euclidean manifold and the manifold of symmetric positive definite matrices, providing a meaningful metric for comparing Gaussian mixing measures.
+Mix-SW uses generalized geodesic projection on the product of the Euclidean manifold and the manifold of symmetric positive definite matrices, providing a principled meaningful metric for comparing Gaussian mixing measures.
 SMix-W leverages the linearity of Gaussian mixtures for efficient projection.
 Empirical analyses show that our summarization approach yields more accurate density estimates while maintaining a good partition summary.

-Limitations of the proposed approach include the restriction to truncated mixtures and the potential suboptimality of the reported point estimate of the mixing measures, as the solution is limited to the Monte Carlo set of posterior samples.
-The simple sliced Wasserstein distance might not be optimal for all mixture models; therefore, different variants should be designed to exploit specific geometry, as we do for Gaussian mixtures.
+Limitations of the proposed approach include the potential suboptimality of the reported point estimate of the mixing measures, as the solution is limited to the available posterior Monte Carlo samples.
+In addition, the conventional sliced Wasserstein distance might not be optimal for all mixture models; therefore, different variants should be designed to exploit specific geometry, as we do for Gaussian mixtures.

-Future work will focus on refining the search algorithm to achieve better point estimation and extending the approach to more generalized Bayesian nonparametric (BNP) mixtures.
+{The proposed framework addresses the problem of summarizing posterior inference on a random partition when it is being used, leaving the judgement about appropriate use of the chosen model to the investigators.
+In particular, it has been observed that clustering of high-dimensional data might be challenging~\citep{chandra2023escaping}.}